PartyDAO/party-protocol/docs/governance.md

 - `Defeated`: The proposal has either exceeded its voting window without reaching `passThresholdBps` of votes or was vetoed by a party host.
 - `Passed`: The proposal reached at least `passThresholdBps` of votes but is still waiting for `executionDelay` to pass before it can be executed.
 Members can continue to vote on the proposal and party hosts can veto at this time.
 - `Ready`: Same as `Passed` but now `executionDelay` has been satisfied.
 Any member may execute the proposal via `execute()`, unless `maxExecutableTime` has arrived.
 - `InProgress`: The proposal has been executed at least once but has further steps to complete so it needs to be executed again.
 No other proposals may be executed while a proposal is in the `InProgress` state.
-No voting or vetoing of the proposal is allowed, however it may be forcibly cancelled via `cancel()` if the `minCancelTime` has arrived.
+No voting or vetoing of the proposal is allowed, however it may be forcibly cancelled via `cancel()` if the `cancelDelay` has arrived.
 - `Complete`: The proposal was executed and completed all its steps.
 No voting or vetoing can occur and it cannot be cancelled nor executed again.
-- `Cancelled`: The proposal was executed at least once but did not complete before `minCancelTime` and was forcibly cancelled.
+- `Cancelled`: The proposal was executed at least once but did not complete before `cancelDelay` seconds passed since the first execute and was forcibly cancelled.

 ### Making Proposals

-A proposer should choose an appropriate `maxExecutableTime` and `minCancelTime`.
+A proposer should choose an appropriate `maxExecutableTime` and `cancelDelay`.
 The `proposalData` should be prefixed (like a function call) with a 4-byte `IProposalExecutionEngine.ProposalType` value followed by the ABI-encoded data specific to that proposal type (see [Proposal Types](#proposal-types)), e.g., `abi.encodeWithSelector(bytes4(ProposalType.ListOnZoraProposal), abi.encode(ZoraProposalData(...)))`.

 Once ready, an active member or delegate (someone with nonzero effective voting power) can call `propose()` with the proposal properties, which will assign a unique, nonzero proposal ID and put the proposal in the `Voting` status.
 Proposing a proposal will also automatically cast the proposer's votes for it.